Cannabis/ CBD extract tested in the lab

 Hanf-Präparate; CBD-Tabletten

-Trivia: What else you should know about CBD for epilepsy
+Trivia: What else you should know about CBD in the context of epilepsy

-The use of cannabis for epilepsy has been possible in Germany since 2017.
+The use of cannabis in the context of epilepsy has been possible in Germany since 2017.
 Before that, medicines containing the active ingredient could also be used.
 However, the conditions were particularly strict.
 In the meantime, there is the option of having cannabis prescribed by a doctor.

 If you are thinking about considering this option for treatment, the following information may be of interest to you: